auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 :::panel Authorization Flows

-The rest of this article covers use of the [Single-Page Login Flow](/flows/concepts/single-page-login-flow) to reflect the sample.
+The rest of this article covers use of the [Implicit Flow](/flows/concepts/implicit) to reflect the sample.
 However, you can use whichever flow best suits your needs.
 For example:

-* If you have a **Machine-to-Machine Application**, you can authorize it to request Access Tokens for your API by executing a [Machine-to-Machine (M2M) Flow](/flows/concepts/m2m-flow).
+* If you have a **Machine-to-Machine Application**, you can authorize it to request Access Tokens for your API by executing a [Client Credentials Flow](/flows/concepts/client-credentials).
-* If you are building a **Native App**, you can implement the [Native/Mobile Login Flow](/flows/concepts/mobile-login-flow).
+* If you are building a **Native App**, you can implement the [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](/flows/concepts/auth-code-pkce).

 For a full list of available Authorization flows, see [API Authorization](/api-auth).
 :::